How can I purchase J's Kombucha?

 Kombucha must be kept refrigerated (between 33° and 41° F) to retain the best quality and flavor.
 J’s Kombucha contains living culture and ferments that have slowed by a lower temperature that causes the microorganisms to go dormant.
 When the temperature begins to rise, the microorganisms will take back up their fermentation, and the container may may gush or leak if left unrefrigerated as a result.
-If stored in proper conditions, kombucha can last for up to 6 months.
+If stored in proper conditions, kombucha can last for up to 12 months or longer.

 What is the shelf life of kombucha?
 Does kombucha go bad?

 J's Kombucha has a "packaged on" date rather than a "best by" date because it doesn't have a firm expiration date when properly stored.
 For optimal flavor, we recommend J's Kombucha be enjoyed within 1 year after it is packaged.
 However, while there may be flavor fallout over time (some fruits and herbs have more longevity than others), kombucha can continue to be consumed, and in some cases, is just as good after 12 months as the day it was canned.
 If you’re concerned your kombucha may no longer be safe to consume, give it a smell and small taste test.
 If there are no foul odors, and it tastes similar to other kombucha, it’s generally safe to drink.

 Is kombucha safe for kids?